TobiasWehrum/unity-utilities/Countdown/README.md

 This class is useful for things like cooldowns or spawn delays.
 It is also helpful for tweening things by using the `PercentElapsed` property.

-(But if you want to tween a lot of stuff, check out [DOTween](http://dotween.demigiant.com) for that!
+(If you want to tween a lot of stuff, you might want to check out [DOTween](http://dotween.demigiant.com).
 Actually, check it out either way, DOTween is fabulous.)

 ## Examples